erb24/thermomaps-gayberne/README.md

 > Herron *et al.*, "Inferring phase transitions and critical exponents from limited observations with Thermodynamic Maps," 	arXiv:2308.14885

 The publication corresponding to this repository is currently pre-printed on the arXiv as the following:
-> Beyere and Tiwary, "Inferring the Isotropic-nematic Phase Transition with Generative Machine Learning,"  arXiv:2410.21034v1
+> Beyerle and Tiwary, "Inferring the Isotropic-nematic Phase Transition with Generative Machine Learning,"  arXiv:2410.21034v1

 To install with GPU support for calculations, remove `torch' from the requirements.txt file, then use the following to install torch with CUDA: